 1 of 3

 Botrytis is a very common fungal disease found among a wide variety of plants which tends to attack wounded plants but can also affect healthy plants in humid conditions.
-It is common all year round and can quickly destroy a healthy garden due to it's ability to spread fast, especially in cold, humid weather.
+It is common all year round and can quickly destroy a healthy garden due to its ability to spread fast, especially in cold, humid weather.
 Fruits such as grapes, strawberries, blackberries, raspberries and gooseberries tend to be affected most often.
 Although, it can impact most ornamental plants too, including Chrysanthemum, Cyclamen, Pelargonium and Primula.

 Fuzzy grey mould or water-soaked spots on a plant that will change colour from white, to grey and lastly brown.

 Environmental conditions like low temperatures, high humidity and hard-handling of plants are all condusive to it's growth.
 The wetter your plants are, the more susceptible they are to becoming infected.
 Furthermore, standing water on plant leaf surfaces provides the ideal place for spores to germinate.

 Fuzzy grey mould or growth on plant parts

 Brown lesions and masses of gray spores are visible on leaves and shoots